 - The only residential hospice in our region.

-- Our Emergency Department receives an average of 81,000 visits annually.
+- Our Emergency Department receives over 100,000 visits annually.

 - Our medical staff is comprised of more than 400 physicians and 3,700 staff members.